Strange Fruit: A Dutch Queer Collective: Cause of Death: Nothing

 Another member of Strange Fruit who was actively involved in addressing HIV/AIDS was Dutch filmmaker Andre Reeder; he created a documentary in 1996 entitled Cause of Death: Nothing which was a "moving portrait of the Dutch Surinamese community's response to the AIDS crisis".
 In the documentary Reeder addresses the denial and stigma surrounding AIDS in the Surinamese community.
-The title derives from a conversation he had with the brother of a friend who passed away.
+The title derives from a conversation he had with the brother of a friend who died.
 Whilst Reeder was aware that he died from AIDS related causes, the brother stated that he had died "from nothing."
 The film was broadcast on cable network MTV (Migrant Television).
 In an interview with Reeder in 2019, he describes the impact of the film on the Surinamese community, stating: "We are only half a million population in Suriname, but, I think everybody who could see it saw it.
 All of a sudden I and other people from my team got telephone calls from people saying that they had seen the film, and of course, for those times, it broke taboos because I think in general AIDS was a big taboo in society, but in particular in our community."
 Tayeb explains how the film emphasizes how Strange fruit as a collective goes against the "dominant dogma" within the Netherlands and instead embraces traditions from migrant and minority cultures.
 Strange Fruit mixed traditions together to enforce a diverse experience appreciating all cultures involved from "African customs to Oriental traditions".